-A recent letter to the editor in
+recent letter to the editor in il Mattino

 expresses outrage at the fact that city fathers of

-to open a Camorra museum. ("Camorra" is
+Ottaviano, near Naples, want to open a Camorra

 supposed to display, the writer asks —photos of

-victims?
+blood-stained victims?
 Bullet-proof vests?
 A list of

 all the poor people who still have no idea what has

 happened to their family members?
-Is this the kind
+Is this the kind of

-the minds of young people who visit such a museum?
+minds of young people who visit such a museum?
+The

 politicians, he says, have confused the "Camorra"

 with the "Carbonari", indeed another secret

 the history of modern Italy.